Juan Arzuaga: International career

 On 25 May 1913, the 33-year-old Juan Arzuaga went down in history as one of the eleven footballers who played in the very first unofficial game of the Spanish national team at Estadio de Amute in Hondarribia.
 They faced a French national side represented by the USFSA, and it was Arzuaga (playing as a forward on the day) who netted an 85th-minute equalizer to salvage a 1–1 draw.

+Refereeing career

+Arzuaga participated in the 1911 Copa del Rey as both a player and a referee, winning the cup as the former and overseeing one match as the latter, a quarterfinal clash between CD Español and Academia de Infantería on 10 April, which ended in a 6–0 victory to Español.

 Managerial career

-As a coach, he managed Athletic Bilbao from 3 December 1921 until 20 March 1922.
+As a coach, Arzuaga managed Athletic Bilbao from 3 December 1921 until 20 March 1922.

+Death

+Arzuaga died in Logroño on 26 August 1951, at the age of 70.